-Payment will made directly to the preferred vendor with more information to follow.
+Payment will be made directly to the preferred vendor.
 The vendor will offer some type of financing with details that will be available soon.

 Is there financial aid available to cover the cost of SAIC Laptop Program?

 There are limited funds available to help defray the cost of the SAIC Laptop Program Hardware for eligible students.

 If you are requesting a loan, you should first use the Figure Your Cost worksheet (also included in your financial aid packet materials) to calculate how much you will need to borrow overall for the academic year.
 Include the cost of the SAIC Laptop Program hardware to determine the total loan amount you wish to request.
 In addition, a family can request a Federal Direct PLUS Loan (parent of dependent students or graduate students) or a student Private loan for computer-related expenses.
 A credit approval is required for these loans.

 If you are concerned about being able to afford the SAIC Laptop Program hardware, please share your concern with your Student Financial Services Advisor or Admissions Counselor.
 For more information, contact Student Financial Services at 312.629.6600 or email@example.com.

 Federal regulations prevent loan proceeds from being disbursed earlier than 10 days before the semester start date.